fish-shell/fish-shell/doc_src/tutorial.rst

     end

-To compare strings or numbers or check file properties (whether a file exists or is writeable and such), use :ref:`test <cmd-test>`, like
+To compare strings or numbers or check file properties (whether a file exists or is writeable and such), use :doc:`test <cmds/test>`, like

 ::